NathanC/Stack-Overflow-Intentation-Extension/README.md

 Well, I'm going to attribute him anyway.
 I've converted it to TypeScript, but kept that file unlicensed.
 The rest of this project is MIT licensed, and can be freely used or contributed to.

-# Important note

-**This extension will soon not be needed, thankfully!** [Stacks Editor](https://github.com/StackExchange/Stacks-Editor), the future engine for editing text on stack exchange, has [already merged](https://github.com/StackExchange/Stacks-Editor/pull/137) rich tab intenting in code blocks.
-On [Meta Stack Overflow](https://meta.stackoverflow.com/) you can enable the beta editor in your settings, and play around with it (though it only works in answers, not questions).
-This extension won't override any of the new editor's behavior, as it doesn't use a TextArea.

-It was fun to create this though, and I hope it's useful for people until the new editor goes live!

 # Building / Installation

 I used Parcel, TypeScript, and React for this.
 I based my inital structure on [this blog post](https://areknawo.com/modern-web-extension-development-with-typescript/), but upgraded to Parcel v2, with a [recipe for web extensions](https://parceljs.org/recipes/web-extension/).
 It works quite nicely.